 Christmas Unit Study Activities:

-- Decorate a Giant Gingerbread Man: Have your child lie down on brown butcher paper and draw their outline.
-Using whatever craft products you have or want them to use (markers, paints, ribbons, stickers, plastic jewels, etc.), have them decorate their life-size gingerbread man.
+- Decorate a Giant Gingerbread Man: First, have your child lie down on brown butcher paper and draw their outline.
+Then using whatever craft products you have or want them to use (markers, paints, ribbons, stickers, plastic jewels, etc.), have them decorate their life-size gingerbread man.
 If you prefer, this can be done on a smaller scale by using and cutting out a Gingerbread Man template.

 - Have a Reindeer Race: This fun STEM activity is a great way to sneak in some Physics, and your kids will want to play again and again!
 To begin, set up your racetrack.
 Tie one end of a string (one for each track) to a chair, thread a straw onto the other end of the string, and then tie the string to another chair.
 Because these reindeer will move quite fast, make your string as long as is possible for your space (10-15 feet if possible).
 Now, it’s time to make your reindeer.
 Blow up a small white balloon and clamp it off.
 Decorate him with googly eyes, brown paper antlers, and a craft pom pom nose.
 Once your reindeer is complete, tape the top of the reindeer to the straw.
 When both reindeer are ready, remove the clamp while keeping the end pinched, let them go at the same time, and watch them fly!

 - Grow the Grinch’s Heart: Another fun activity is this Christmas-themed science experiment.
-Draw a red heart with a Sharpie on a deflated green balloon representing the Grinch’s small heart.
-Add some vinegar to the bottom of an empty water bottle.
+Start by drawing a red heart with a Sharpie on a deflated green balloon representing the Grinch’s small heart.
+Next, add some vinegar to the bottom of an empty water bottle.
 Attach the balloon opening to a funnel, add 2-3 spoonfuls of baking soda to the funnel, and shake it a bit to get all the baking soda into the balloon.
 Remove the funnel and carefully attach the balloon to the water bottle without letting the baking soda fall into the bottle.
-Lift up the balloon, let the baking soda drop, and watch the Grinch’s heart grow 3 sizes!
+Lastly, lift up the balloon, let the baking soda drop, and watch the Grinch’s heart grow 3 sizes!

 - Reindeer Snacks: For a healthier option, this holiday take of Ants on a Log is a fun way to get your kids to eat a veggie during this season of sugar.
-Fill celery sticks with peanut or other nut butter, break mini pretzels and arrange them at the top to look like antlers.
-Add candy eyes and a brown (or red for Rudolph!)
+First, fill celery sticks with peanut or other nut butter, break mini pretzels and arrange them at the top to look like antlers.
+Next, add candy eyes and a brown (or red for Rudolph!)
 M&M nose.
+Finally enjoy!

 - Grinch Kebobs: Another healthy snack is this simple fruit kebob!
-Stack on a skewer a green grape, banana slice, strawberry, and mini marshmallow for a quick, fun snack that looks like the Grinch in his Santa hat!
+Simply, stack a green grape, banana slice, strawberry, and mini marshmallow on a skewer for a quick, fun snack that looks like the Grinch in his Santa hat!

 Christmas Learning Videos: